InTEGr8or/moral-rights/content/_index.md

 Politics is about governance and governance is about laws, and laws are about distinguishing, judging, right from wrong.

+It is not about estimating and satisfying the material needs of a population, or of deciding which population to favor over another population.

+The "right" and the "left" are often discussed as warring population of competing intents that must be balanced, one against the other, by a political system of checks and "balances".
+The left/right dichotomy is described as two "wings" of a bird, which is often taken to be the great Golden Eagle of the national symbol.

+But what kind of bird has wings which are at war with each other?
+How well does a bird fly whose wings are working _against_ the intent of the other wing?
+That is not how birds work.
+Birds use their wings _together_.

+But how much more destructive is the view of a great nation of nearly 400 million people to say they have only one head among them?
+That each person is merely a member, perhaps a feather, making no choices of their own and only obediently following the decisions made in the far awaay head controlled by others?

+How has such a destructive image been placed into cultural currency?

 ## The Problem

 Although all forms of governance in the world depend on a system of rights, they are all poorly defined.